ize-studio/Ize-Ribbon/README.md

 Ize Ribbon is a Raspberry Pi Zero 2 W based writing device with a Waveshare 2.13 inch e-Paper HAT, Bluetooth or USB keyboard input, a local Web UI, Wi-Fi setup, Korean input, automatic power handling, and optional private GitHub repository sync.

 The device is designed to keep writing local and fast.
-Network, GitHub, USB export, and web editing features run around the writing flow instead of blocking typing.
+Network, GitHub, USB export, and web editing features run around the writing flow instead of blocking typing. if you are looking for thd Ize-Compose, go to https://github.com/ize-studio/ize-compose

 ## Security Notes